Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-These keto crackers are just as good as the real thing!
-Savory, crispy and flavorful, the almond flour gives them a nutty flavor and a crunchy texture.
+These 3-ingredient almond flour crackers are keto and gluten-free.
+Savory, crispy, and flavorful, the almond flour gives them a wonderfully nutty flavor.

 Prep Time20 minutes mins